 The Board will meet to discuss the GNSO Guidance recommendation(s) as soon as feasible, but preferably not later than the second meeting after receipt of the Board Report from the Staff Manager.
 Board deliberation on the GGP Recommendations contained within the Recommendations Report shall proceed as follows:

 a.
 Any GGP Recommendations approved by a GNSO Supermajority Vote shall be adopted by the Board unless, by a vote of more than two-thirds (2/3) of the Board, the Board determines that such guidance is not in the best interests of the ICANN community or ICANN.
-If the GNSO guidance recommendation(s) was approved by less than a GNSO Supermajority Vote, a majority vote of the Board will be sufficient to determine that such guidance is not in the best interests of the ICANN community or ICANN.
+If the GNSO guidance recommendation(s) was (were) approved by less than a GNSO Supermajority Vote, a majority vote of the Board will be sufficient to determine that such guidance is not in the best interests of the ICANN community or ICANN.

 b.
 In the event that the Board determines, in accordance with paragraph a above, that the proposed GNSO Guidance recommendation(s) adopted by a GNSO Supermajority Vote or less than a GNSO Supermajority vote is not in the best interests of the ICANN community or ICANN (the Corporation), the Board shall (i) articulate the reasons for its determination in a report to the Council (the "Board Statement"); and (ii) submit the Board Statement to the Council.